TheOdinProject/curriculum/ruby/introduction/installing_ruby.md

      ~/.rbenv/bin/rbenv init
    ```

-1. Go to `ruby-build` plugin directory, it is what `rbenv` uses to compile ruby from source code(which is written in C).
+1. Go to `ruby-build` plugin directory.
+This is what `rbenv` uses to compile ruby from source code (which is written in C).

    ```bash
      cd ~/.rbenv/plugins/ruby-build